esccode/esccode.github.io/privacy-policy.md

 This Privacy Policy is effective as of 1/24/2023 and will remain in effect except with respect to any changes in its provisions in the future, which will be in effect immediately after being posted on this page.

-@esccode reserve the right to update or change @esccode Privacy Policy at any time and you should check this Privacy Policy periodically.
+@esccode reserve the right to update or change @esccode `Privacy Policy` at any time and you should check this `Privacy Policy` periodically.
 If @esccode make any material changes to this Privacy Policy, @esccode will notify by placing a prominent notice on @esccode website.

 ## Contact Information

-For any questions or concerns regarding the privacy policy, please send an email to theesccode@gmail.com.
+For any questions or concerns regarding the `privacy policy`, please send an email to theesccode@gmail.com.